MatheusOde/MatheusOde/README.md

 # Hi, I'm Matheus👋

 I'm a software engineer in Brazil.
-I worker mainly with Java and research for implementing state-of-the-art algorithms in simulation software.
-I also know a lot about containerization, and web development.
+I worked mainly with Java and research for implementing state-of-the-art algorithms in simulation software.

-Currently, I am honing my abilities in LeetCode and looking at some personal projects.
-I have my own website as well, which is undergoing some changes!

 <sub>I use arch, btw.</sub>